eed3si9n/herding-cats/docs/02/a.md

 }
 ```

 To make sure it works, let's define an instance for `Int` and use it.
-Eventual goal is to get `1.truthy` to return `true`:
+The eventual goal is to get `1.truthy` to return `true`:

 ```console
 scala> implicit val intCanTruthy: CanTruthy[Int] = CanTruthy.fromTruthy({